- Written by Dr.Mehmet Demircioglu

 Poor planning can also mean chasing a very low hairline, placing grafts into unstable diffuse thinning, or spreading grafts across too large an area.
 All of these decisions can make recovery harder to interpret.

 A responsible surgeon does not only ask how many grafts can be placed.
-The decision depends on how many grafts should be placed, where they should be placed, and what native hairs are being asked to survive around them.
+The decision depends on how many grafts need to be placed, where they need to be placed, and what native hairs are being asked to survive around them.

-The useful distinction is well-planned density versus careless density.
-Well-planned density respects existing blood supply and natural hair direction.
+The useful distinction is properly planned density versus careless density.
+Properly planned density respects existing blood supply and natural hair direction.
 Careless density tries to impress with numbers without respecting tissue behavior.

 The desire for maximum density is understandable.
 The goal is visible improvement.
 But the strongest plan is not always the most aggressive plan.
 Often, the better plan is the one that creates enough cosmetic improvement while keeping native hair and future options protected.